compTAG/student-resources/how-tos/onboarding.md

       several repos.
 Take a look at the repos to see what folks are actively working on in the group.
     * If a personal git repo is not yet set-up for you, please ping Brittany to create one.
 To the README, please add your contact information.
+In this repo, will be your research journal.
+Please try to keep that up-to-date!
     * In your personal repo, open the journal and update it for this week.
 You will use this journal to keep a log of what you are working on each week.
       (If you would prefer to break it up by day, feel free!)
 This journal is